humberto-ortiz/plang2014/README.md

 Example programs for CCOM 4029.

+## Substituting interpeter example.

+We discussed the substituting interpeter from Section 15.1 in class.
+The source code is in the `exprc-fun.arr` file.

 ## Conditional statement example.

 Here's some sample code for an interpreter (and parser) to handle